tpg/deadbolt/README.md

 ```

 ### Check if a user has a role
-You can also check if a specific role is applied to a user:
+You can also check if a specific role is applied to a user using the `is` method:

 ```php
 if (Deadbolt::user($user)->is('publisher')) {